TISUnion/Carpet-TIS-Addition/README.md

 - The bad omen level of a raid has been increased
 - The center Position of a raid has been moved

+Attributes:
+- Default value: N/A
+- Suggested options: N/A

 ## microTiming